-- Provide definitions - Specify District and Customer responsibility - Require all new non-residential connections to have an RP back flow device - Allow current services to continue unless modifications to the water system are made, or until a change in use at the premises requires increased backflow protection - Provide better clarification of when residential services will require a backflow device
+- Provide definitions of key terms - Specify District and Customer responsibility - Require all new non-residential connections to have an RP back flow device - Allow current services to continue unless modifications to the water system are made, or until a change in use at the premises requires increased backflow protection - Provide better clarification of when residential services will require a backflow device

 The current and proposed Section 9 Rules and Regulations are attached for review.
-Schedule 9A which is proposed to be eliminated, is also attached.
+If the proposed section 9 is adopted, Schedule 9A will no longer be necessary, as all non-residential connection will require backflow.

-The Revision of Section 9 is in alignment with Goal 1 of the District's Strategic Plan, as it continues the proactive management of our physical resources, and helps to ensure a safe potable drinking water system.
+Revision of Section 9 is in alignment with Goal 1 of the District's Strategic Plan, as it continues the proactive management of our physical resources, and helps to ensure a safe potable drinking water system.